Rescue Party: Plot summary

-During their exploration of Earth, the aliens find a communication tower beaming into space.
-At the end of the story, they follow the beam and find an enormous fleet of human ships, powered by rockets.
-The aliens, equipped with faster-than-light ships, are amazed that humans dared to cross interstellar space with rockets, having done so only 200 years after inventing radio.
-Humans do not possess faster-than-light ships, but in order to survive as a species have taken the audacious tactic of using generational starships, in the hopes that their descendants will one day arrive at a new planet.
+During their exploration of the Earth, the aliens find a communication tower transmitting what is unfolding into what looks like empty space.
+They follow the beam and find an enormous fleet of ships.
+The aliens, equipped with faster-than-light ships, are amazed that humans have dared to cross interstellar space in sublight ships only 200 years after inventing radio.
+Humans do not possess faster-than-light ships, but have built generational starships in the hope that their descendants will one day find a new home.